NCHRP PROJECT 20-83 SERIES

 For fiscal years 2009 and 2010, the American Association of State Highway and Transportation Officials (AASHTO) allocated $7,000,000 of the available NCHRP budget to examine long-range strategic issues, both global and domestic, that will likely affect state departments of transportation (DOTs) and directed $1,000,000 to each of seven projects.
 These projects were selected based on the 2008 report, Long-Range Strategic Issues Facing the Transportation Industry

 , funded by the National Cooperative Highway Research Program (NCHRP).
 This request for proposals is for one of those projects.

 Major trends affecting the future of our nation and the world will dramatically reshape transportation priorities and needs.
 The transportation industry must be ready for the challenges or benefits created by these trends and resulting scenarios.
 AASHTO recognizes that research can help and wants to ensure that transportation practitioners are equipped to deal with possible futures that may emerge 30 to 50 years out.

 The objective of this series is to provide guidance to state DOTs that will prepare them for possible futures so DOTs can act, rather than react.
 This is in contrast to current research in similar subject areas that focuses primarily on improving and building on existing conditions to make advances.
 Each project panel will be looking for that long-range vision in evaluating the submitted proposals.
 In addition, these requests for proposals have been prepared as more outcome-oriented, allowing proposers flexibility in the design of a research plan.

-The final report is now published as NCHRP Report 750 Volume 6.
+STATUS: The final report was published as NCHRP Report 750, Volume 4 and is available HERE.